 Calculating the Amount of Vinyl Fabric for a Project

 First, you need measure the length and width of each section you are reupholstering.
-This gives you a starting point.
+This gives you a starting point to make a boat cushion, for example.
 The next step accounts for the depth by measuring the visible depth of the cushion.
-Measure this and multiply by 2.1.
+Measure this and multiply by 2.1 for a cushion yardage calculator.

 Then, take that figure and add it to both the length and width of the cushion.
 This will allow for the extra fabric needed to wrap under and staple to the plywood so that you have a clean finished look.